Garuna414/Garuna414/README.md

 # 💫 About Me:
-I’m a final-year Computer Engineering student at FcRIT, Vashi with a strong interest in Full Stack Web Development. <br>I have experience with React, Express and have worked on projects such as Block Chain based Auction Website. <br>Feel free to explore my projects and connect with me for potential opportunities or discussions.
+I’m a final-year Computer Engineering student pursuing my Bachelors of Engineering from Fr.
+C. Rodrigues Institute of Technology, Vashi. <br>I have experience working with languages such as C++, Python, C# and frameworks such as React JS and Express JS.
+My strengths include that I am a flexible team player, taking on different roles as needed to ensure the team meets its goals.
+I am also a proactive learner, if a project requires me to acquire new technologies, I am committed to putting in the necessary time and effort, including working late if needed, to quickly get up to speed and contribute effectively.
+My goal is to grow into an experienced developer and assume a senior role at a respected organization in the coming years, contributing to impactful projects and advancing the company's success. <br>Feel free to explore my projects and connect with me for potential opportunities or discussions.

 ## 🌐 Socials: